doitintl/CloudBlaster/README.md

 ## Use case
+* It is intended for development and QA projects, where you want to start fresh at the end of the day or before a new test run.
+* It is less likely to be useful for production projects, where you should use Terraform or other Infrastructure as Code.
+This will track all assets so it later can delete just what was created.
 * The use case for Cloud Blaster is the same as for Safe Scrub.
-* It is intended for development and QA projects, where you want to start fresh at the end of the day or before a new test run.
-* It is less likely to be useful for production projects, where you should determine the potential dependencies between components before deleting anything.
+(See below in this README.)

 ## Safety First
 To keep it safe, Cloud Blaster has these features.